4.1 Jurisdiction

 4.1.1 Students Registered in Multiple Programs within Queen’s University

-Students may be registered in multiple programs at once (for example, certificate and dual degree programs).
+Students may be registered in multiple programs at once (for example, certificate, minor, and dual degree programs).
 In this case, when it comes to an individual course, students follow the academic regulations of the Faculty under which the course is registered.
 For example, students in a dual degree program register some courses under their Bachelor of Commerce, and some courses under their Arts and Science degree program.
 Questions about courses registered under the Arts and Science degree (e.g. appeals, degree requirements) should be directed toward the Faculty of Arts and Science.

 4.2 Course Registration

 Students are responsible for ensuring that they are registered in the appropriate required and elective courses for their year of study to meet degree requirements.
 Students registered in multiple programs are responsible for ensuring courses are registered in the appropriate program on SOLUS.
 For more information see 4.4.2 Required and Elective Courses.
 If you have questions, please speak with an Academic Advisor in the Commerce Office.
 They can help to answer questions about degree requirements and course enrollment.
 The Academic Advising Report, available on your SOLUS account, is also a helpful resource.
-Students registered in multiple programs are advised not to rely on the SOLUS audit alone, but to regularly meet with their Academic Advisors to ensure their courses are properly registered.
+However, students registered in multiple programs are cautioned not to rely on the SOLUS audit alone, but to regularly meet with their Academic Advisors to ensure their courses are properly registered.

 Students are permitted to make changes to their courses using SOLUS.
 Students are encouraged to consult the Office of the University Registrar for information on academic and financial deadlines.